whyboris/utilitarianism.net/content/en/05-population-ethics.md

 Most people would prefer world A over an empty world B. But the simple procreative asymmetry would seem, perversely, to favor the empty world B since it counts the many good lives in world A for nothing while the few bad lives dominate the decision.
 On this view, there are no worthwhile trade-offs between good and bad lives.
 It would be better, supposedly, to have no lives at all.

-To help address these problems, we may consider a more complex person-affecting view—one analogous to the critical range theory, discussed above, but with infinite value blur, yielding the result that _all_ (positive) lives are “meh”.[^52] On such a view, it's better to create a flourishing life than a mediocre one (so A<sub>1</sub> is indeed better than A<sub>2</sub>, at least if they contain the exact same number of people), but _either_ choice is merely on a par with creating neither.
+To help address these problems, we may consider a more complex person-affecting view—one analogous to the critical range theory, discussed above, but with infinite value blur, yielding the result that _all_ (positive) lives are “meh”.[^52] On such a view, it's better to create a flourishing life than a mediocre one (so A<sub>1</sub> is indeed better than A<sub>2</sub>, at least if they contain the exact same number of people).
+However, _either_ choice is merely on a par with creating neither.

 But this brings us to a deeper problem with the procreative asymmetry, which is that it has trouble accounting for the idea that _we should be positively glad that the world (with all its worthwhile lives) exists_.[^53] Granted, the immense incomparability introduced by all the putatively “meh” lives in A at least blocks the perverse conclusion that we must outright prefer the empty world B. Even so, holding the two worlds to be incomparable or “on a par” also seems wrong.